mikehostetler/amplify/store/readme.md

 		amplify.store( "-storeExample1", { foo: "bar" } );

 	This example would not work correctly because the key `-storeExample1` is non-conformant because it contains a leading hyphen.
 Choosing valid XML names is then important when using `amplify.store` with userData.
-A good rule for choosing a valid key is if the key could itself be a valid JavaScript variable (e.g. `var storeExample1` would be valid as opposed to `var -storeExample1`) then it generally would be a valid key for userData.
 Here is a general guide for choosing key names for `amplify.store` with userData:

 	* The name cannot start with the following characters:
-			* A digit (`0-9`)
+		* A digit `0-9`
-			* Diacritics/Letters with glyphs (`á`)
+		* Diacritics/Letters with glyphs `á`
-			* Period/Full Stop (`.`)
+		* Period/Full Stop `.`
-			* Hyphen (`-`)
+		* Hyphen `-`
-			* Any case-insensitive combination of the word XML (`xml`, `XML`, `xMl`)
+		* Any case-insensitive combination of the word XML `xml`, `XML`, `xMl`
 	* The ASCII symbols and punctuation marks, along with a fairly large group of Unicode symbol characters, are excluded from names because they are more useful as delimiters in contexts where XML names are used outside XML documents (Source: W3C)
 	* For a more conclusive guide to choosing valid names, please see [Names and Tokens, W3C XML Naming](http://www.w3.org/TR/REC-xml/#NT-Name). `NameStartChar` lists valid starting characters and `NameChar` outlines which characters the name may contain.